winni50927/2024Spr_projects/README.md

 # 2024Spr_projects

-Title : Strategizing Success in Rummy: Applying Monte Carlo Simulation to Unveiling Optimal Strategies, Player Competence Requirements, and the Game's Toughest Challenges.
+#### Succeed in Rummy: A Simulation to Unveiling Rummy's Optimal Strategies, Competence Requirements, and the Toughest Challenges.